c0de-archive/HashPass/README.md

 HashPass
 ========

+## This project was never used in production as I understand the risks of rolling your own crypto and has not been updated since creation
+## This project is now archived, but for now, a demo can be found at https://dev.c0defox.es/pass

 HashPass is my password hashing function to be used in my main site to handle login passwords.
 It is heavily commented, perhaps too commented but it explains everything.